greymind/WeWantTrubel/README.md

-# WeWantTrubel
+# WeWantTrubel.com
-A fan site to petition for the reinstatement of Trubel to Grimm!
+A fan site to petition for the reinstatement of Trubel to Grimm! #WeWantTrubel

+## Contributors
+* Balakrishnan (Balki) Ranganathan
+* Courtney Paulson

+## License
+MIT